Giants vs. Brewers Player Props Betting Odds

-Player props are listed for Thairo Estrada and Rowdy Tellez, among others, when the San Francisco Giants host the Milwaukee Brewers at Oracle Park on Friday at 10:15 PM ET.
+Player props are available for Thairo Estrada and Rowdy Tellez, among others, when the San Francisco Giants host the Milwaukee Brewers at Oracle Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!